-Depending on the brand you use, sheet masks can have some benefits (like hydration).
-However, sheet mask can't replace professional masks.
+Depending on the brand you use, sheet masks can have some benefits, such as hydration.
+However, sheet masks can't replace professional masks.
 Even the best sheet masks are usually doused in a "one-trick" serum-based formula that can't multi-task with additional exfoliation or deep-purging benefits.

 If the product contains synthetic fragrances, 'parfum', artificial dyes, parabens, phthalates or DEA, it's not a high quality product that can truly help your skin.

-Professional masks, on the other hand, contain high quality ingredients that work together to benefit your skin.
-They also come in different forms (clay, cream, etc) and can tackle more skin concerns than sheet masks do.
+Professional masks contain high quality ingredients that work together to benefit your skin.
+They also come in different forms (clay, cream, etc.) and can tackle more skin concerns than sheet masks do.

-Highly trained and licensed estheticians don't use mass market sheet masks because there are professional products that will tackle their clients' concerns more effectively – like these:
+Highly trained and licensed estheticians don't use mass market sheet masks because there are professional products that will tackle their clients' concerns more effectively.
+Here are some of their favorite sheet mask alternatives:

 Collagen Rehab: An ingenious fusion of collagen-supporting amino acids, softening mango and moisture-builders that rehabilitates aging, lined and exhausted skin.